Khaidde/scifi_journal/_pages/current-issue.md

 ### Where AI is Today

-Artificial Intelligence, or AI, has propelled technological innovations to a whole new level.
-AI can be described as a computer system that can perform tasks that normally require human intelligence.
+Artificial intelligence, or AI, has propelled technological innovations to a whole new level.
+AI can be described as a branch of technology that covers a wide range of different computer systems which can perform tasks that normally require human intelligence.
+In 1950, Alan Turing asked the question that would lead to the creation of AI in his paper “Computing Machinery and Intelligence."
+His question of “Can machines think?” has had people trying to answer it in the affirmative ever since.
+Advances in AI have created a shift in nearly every part of the technology industry...

-One incredible recent development that is having a major effect on everyone’s lives right now is how AI helped in the creation of the COVID-19 vaccine.
-Vaccines usually take years and even decades to develop.
-This is because of the vast amount of data researchers must go through in this process.
-However, new machine learning was able to sort through the tens of thousands of the virus’s subcomponents to predict the ones that are most likely to produce an immune response...

 <a href="{{site.baseurl}}/spring2021/where-ai-is-today">Read More</a>